-The Issuers have assessed the materiality of the risks factors, taking into account the expected negative impact of such risks on the relevant Issuer (including any relevant mitigation measures) and the probability of their occurrence.
-For the risk factor relating to KBC Bank, CBC Banque and the KBC Bank Group, the result of this assessment is mentioned behind each risk factor, using a scale of "low", "medium" or "high".
+The Issuers have assessed the materiality of the risks factors based on the expected magnitude of their negative impact on the Issuers and/or the KBC Bank Group (including any relevant mitigation measures) and the probability of their occurrence.
+For the risks relating to the Issuers and the KBC Bank Group set out below, the result of this assessment is mentioned after the title of each risk factor, using a scale of "low", "medium" or "high".